 - Join D-J-G as the back bodice armhole curve

-Till this part mark the same for the back and front pattern.
+Till this part, mark the same for the back and front pattern.
 Cut the pattern.
-You will have to remove the back bodice piece and mark the armhole different for the front bodice.
+You must remove the back bodice piece and mark the armhole differently for the front bodice.